An efficient and convergent finite element scheme for Cahn--Hilliard equations with dynamic boundary conditions

 \section{Derivation of an efficient numerical scheme}

 We start by introducing the general notation and the discretization techniques used in the considered scheme.
 Concerning the discretization with respect to time, we assume that \begin{itemize} \labitem{(T)}{item:disc:time} the time interval $I:=[0,T)$ is subdivided in intervals $I_n:=[t_n,t_{n+1})$ with $t_{n+1}=t_n+\tau_n$ for time increments $\tau_n>0$ and $n=0,...,N-1$ with $t_N=T$.
-For simplicity, we take $\tau_n\equiv\tau=\tfrac{T}{N}$ for $n=0,...,N-1$. \end{itemize} The spatial domain $\Omega\subset\R^{d}$ in spatial dimensions $d\in\tgkla{2,3}$ is assumed to be bounded, convex, and polygonal (or polyhedral, respectively).
-We introduce partitions $\Th$ of $\Omega$ and $\Th^\Gamma$ of $\Gamma$ depending on a spatial discretization parameter $h > 0$ satisfying the following assumptions: \begin{itemize} \labitem{(S1)}{item:disc:space} Let $\tgkla{\Th}_{h>0}$ a quasiuniform family (in the sense of \cite{BrennerScott}) of partitions of $\Omega$ into disjoint, open, nonobtuse simplices $K$, so that
+For simplicity, we take $\tau_n\equiv\tau=\tfrac{T}{N}$ for $n=0,...,N-1$. \end{itemize} The spatial domain $\Omega\subset\R^{d}$ in spatial dimensions $d\in\tgkla{2,3}$ is assumed to be bounded and convex.
+To avoid additional technicalities, we will asssume that $\Omega$ is polygonal (or polyhedral, respectively).
+We introduce partitions $\Th$ of $\Omega$ and $\Th^\Gamma$ of $\Gamma$ depending on a spatial discretization parameter $h > 0$ satisfying the following assumptions: \begin{itemize} \labitem{(S1)}{item:disc:space} Let $\tgkla{\Th}_{h>0}$ be a quasiuniform family (in the sense of \cite{BrennerScott}) of partitions of $\Omega$ into disjoint, open simplices $K$, so that